genuary2022/genuary2022.github.io/index.md

 # [PROMPTS](prompts)

 Click for the [prompts](prompts) for each day.
 These are the actual prompts, but you're only supposed to do them on that particular day.

-Though if you decided to cheat and implement all these prompts before the start of January 2022, that would actually be pretty impressive.
-Share them too!
+Cheating is encouraged.
+Feel free to implement all these prompts before January.
+We will be seriously impressed if you do!
+Please share them!

 # TIPS & TRICKS